deysitirado36/Latin102/quiz2.md

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.

-- Nessus tried to rape Deianira whom Hercules killed.
+- Nessus whom Hercules killed tried to rape Deianira.

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.